oppia/oppia-android/wiki/Writing-tests-with-good-behavioural-coverage.md

 While line coverage might reach 100% with a single test, it doesn’t ensure that all scenarios are tested.
 Behavioral coverage ensures quality by validating all possible scenarios and edge cases, which is more important for reliable software.

-For more details on testing methodologies specific to Oppia Android, please refer to the [Oppia Android Testing](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing).
+For more details on testing methodologies specific to Oppia Android, please refer to the [Oppia Android Testing wiki page](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing).

 # Writing Effective Tests